10-menachi/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 #### 4-script.js

 A JavaScript script that toggles the class of the HTML tag HEADER to red (#FF0000) when the user clicks on the tag DIV#toggle_header using jQuery.

+#### 5-script.js

+A JavaScript script that adds a LI element to a list when the user clicks on the tag DIV#add_item using jQuery.

+#### 6-script.js

+A JavaScript script that updates the text of the HTML tag HEADER to "New Header!!!" when the user clicks on DIV#update_header using jQuery.

+#### 7-script.js

+A JavaScript script that fetches and replaces the name of this URL: `https://swapi-api.hbtn.io/api/people/5/?format=json`.

+#### 8-script.js

+A JavaScript script that fetches and lists all movies title by using this URL: `https://swapi-api.hbtn.io/api/films/?format=json`.